Open to the Public

 The acquisition helps to conserve one of the largest remaining blocks of forest in private ownership in the Southern Blue Ridge region.
 The mountain forests and its environs harbor some 40 rare species of plants and animals as well as plentiful species such as deer, turkey and black bear.
 The summit of Doe Mountain is approximately 3,800 feet above sea level.

-As of the land's purchase at the end of May 2012, it was anticipated that Doe Mountain would be set up to accommodate several varieties of outdoor recreation, including hiking, mountain biking, horseback riding and low-impact ATV use.
-The land will be managed by the state of Tennessee under the direction of the newly created Doe Mountain Recreation Authority board.
+Doe Mountain now accommodates hiking, mountain biking, horseback riding and low-impact ATV use.
+The land is managed by the state of Tennessee under the direction of the newly created Doe Mountain Recreation Authority board.
 The Nature Conservancy has a seat on the board.